Lungs of London - King Edward V11 Memorial Park.

 Views of the Canary Wharf.

-After a visit and a chance to admire the views of the Canary Wharf complex, and if you feel a little peckish you could exit the park by the southwest gate where immediately in front of you is The Wapping Hydraulic Power Station (built 1890) supplying power to both east and southeast London.
+After a visit and a chance to admire the views of the Canary Wharf complex, if you feel a little peckish you could exit the park by the south-west gate where immediately in front of you is The Wapping Hydraulic Power Station (built 1890) supplying power to both east and south-east London.

 Wapping Hydraulic Power Station.

-Today the Power Station has a rather contemporary restaurant installed in this delightful building, the Wapping Project Restaurant serves substantial modern Mediterranean food and an all Australian wine list.
+At the time I visited the Power Station it had a rather contemporary restaurant installed in this delightful building; the Wapping Project Restaurant.

-If you just want a quite pint there is always the Prospect of Whitby pub just opposite the old Power Station.
-All in all you can make an enjoyable quite day away from the crowds.
+If you just want a quiet pint the Prospect of Whitby pub is just opposite the old Power Station.
+All in all, you can make an enjoyable day far away from the crowds.